Tausret: Mortuary Temple Foundations

 Tausret's highest known date is a Year 8 II Shemu day 29 hieratic inscription found on one of the foundation blocks (FB 2) of her mortuary temple at Gournah in 2011 by the University of Arizona Egyptian Expedition.
-Since this was only a foundation inscription and Tausret's temple, although never finished as planned, was at least partially completed, it is logical to assume that some time must have passed before her downfall and the termination of work on her temple project.
-Richard Wilkinson stressed that Tausret's mortuary temple was "largely structurally completed," although bearing minimal decoration; Therefore, she would have ruled for one or two more years beyond II Shemu 29 of her 8th Year for her temple to reach completion.
+Since this was only a foundation inscription and Tausret's temple, although never finished as planned, was at least built and completed, it is logical to assume that some time must have passed before her downfall and the termination of work on her temple project.
+Richard H. Wilkinson stressed that Tausret's mortuary temple was "structurally completed" with a roof over the temple and walls bearing plastered walls with minimal decoration before work was halted.
+Wilkinson notes:

+A key indicator of the advanced completion of the building of a stone structure is found in the areas of what modern Egyptians call dekka – mudgypsum flooring - found in patches on many of the floor surfaces we have uncovered (and still visible if largely destroyed on others), indicating that walls had already been built around these areas, as the dekka floor surfaces would have been destroyed in the building process if they had been put in before the walls were built.
+In addition to the presence of mud-gypsum flooring of surface areas, plaster found on and around many of the stone chunks we have uncovered would also seem to indicate that walls and other features were built and plastered before being later demolished for their stone.
+The presence of plastered walls would indicate roofing was in place on the temple, as no one would plaster a wall before the roof was built.
+Most of the plaster is undecorated, however, suggesting that while the temple had been largely structurally completed, decoration had perhaps only been begun in a few areas before the work was halted.

+Therefore, Tausret must have ruled for one or a maximum of two more years beyond II Shemu 29 of her 8th Year for her temple to reach completion.
 As Richard Wilkinson wrote in 2011:

 [The discovery of the Year 8, 2nd month of shemu day 29 hieratic inscription] ... has particular significance, for it confirms the text we discovered in 2006 on an adjacent foundation block (FB1) which was dated also to the eighth year of the queen’s reign.
-Although Tausert’s reign (including her regency for Siptah) has been understood commonly as being seven years (as stated by Manetho in his [Aegyptiaca] History), or eight at the most, the inscriptions on the foundation blocks show otherwise.
+Although Tausert’s reign (including her regency for Siptah) has been understood commonly as being seven years (as stated by Manetho in his Aegyptiaca History), or eight at the most, the inscriptions on the foundation blocks show otherwise.
 Because they were made when the temple was begun, and we now have archaeological evidence that the temple was completed or nearly so (it must have taken a couple of years), these texts indicate clearly that Tausert must have reigned nine, or perhaps, even ten years.